Red Storm Rising (video game)

-Red Storm Rising is a simulation video game based on Tom Clancy's 1986 novel Red Storm Rising and released in 1988 by MicroProse.
-The player is put in charge of an American SSN submarine in the Norwegian Sea Theater with the overall role of a hunter killer performing various missions in the context of the global conflict described in the book representing a campaign.
-Its original Commodore 64 version was co-designed and co-programmed by the famous game designer Sid Meier.
+Red Storm Rising is a submarine simulator video game published by MicroProse in 1988 for the Commodore 64.
+It was co-designed and co-programmed by Sid Meier.
+Versions followed for Amiga, Atari ST, MS-DOS, and PC-98.
+Based on Tom Clancy's 1986 novel Red Storm Rising, the player is in charge of an American SSN submarine in the Norwegian Sea Theater in the global conflict described in the book.

 Plot

 As with in the book, the game concentrates on the Norwegian Sea theater, placing the player as captain of a single United States Navy nuclear-powered submarine tasked to disrupt Soviet forces in the area between the Kola Peninsula and the Greenland-Iceland-UK barrier.
 Missions may include interdiction of tanker fleets, stopping amphibious landing forces, eliminating Soviet wolf pack submarines and many others.
 The background story remains true to the book's plot but the final mission is always to prevent the Soviets from launching nuclear missiles by locating and eliminating their ballistic missile submarines.